-To get the most out of this page, make sure you’ve read about Basic Callbacks in the Dash Tutorial.
+To get the most out of this page, make sure you’ve read about Basic Callbacks in the Dash Fundamentals.

 There are some aspects of how Dash works that can be tricky, especially when it comes to callbacks.
 This page

 outlines some common gotchas that you might encounter as you start building more complex Dash apps.

 Outputto be present in the layout

 By default, Dash applies validation to your callbacks, which performs checks

 such as validating the types of callback arguments and checking to see

 specified properties.
 For full validation, all components within your

 callback must exist in the layout when your app starts, and you